 Ask HotBot: What language is spoken in sweden?

-Sweden is located in Northern Europe, on the Scandinavian Peninsula.
+Sweden, officially known as the Kingdom of Sweden, is a Nordic country situated on the Scandinavian Peninsula in Northern Europe.
 It is bordered by Norway to the west and north, Finland to the east, and is connected to Denmark in the southwest by a bridge-tunnel across the Öresund Strait.
-The country lies between latitudes 55° and 70° N, and longitudes 11° and 25° E.
+The country also has maritime borders with Germany, Poland, Russia, Lithuania, Latvia, and Estonia.